-The substantial majority of our automobile sales revenues are generated from the sale of used cars to customers through our Dealerships.
-Our automobile sales revenues are primarily driven by the number of automobiles sold, the volume of internet traffic on our mobile apps and website, our inventory selection, the effectiveness of our branding and marketing efforts, the quality of our customer services, our pricing and competition in our industry.
+The substantial majority of our car sales revenues are generated from the sale of used cars to customers through our Dealerships.
+Our used-car sales revenues are primarily driven by the number of used-car sales sold, our inventory selection, the effectiveness of our branding and marketing efforts, the quality of our customer services, our pricing and competition in our industry.
+The Company invested significant resources in revamping the used car business after the completion of the reverse merger, which contributed the growth the used car sales.